gootieno/ModuleRepo/Mod3-Workbook/Week7/Day3/04-aa-times-long-practice/phase-03-interest-links.md

 Then, the styles for the specific presentation are put in rules that target those selectors.

+## Interests Links Media Query

+Next, implement a media query for small screens.

+When the page is less than 1000 pixels wide, remove the interests bar, so the header content matches the header in the screenshot below.
+You will add the article content in the next phase.

+![aa-times-small]

 ## More tips

 Here are some tips about how to do it.